 Spinal Restoration Approach – Depending on the network infrastructure and Black Start Service provider capabilities, this Restoration Approach of energising a single energy corridor during restoration may be explored.

-Distributed Restart: will
+Distributed Restart: In the medium term the project scope will be further refined.
+Phase II of the project will be progressed to produce its findings by January 2022.
+The project will prove feasibility through physical testing of case studies across various DNOs.
+A successful project outcome provides solutions that must be applicable/ relevant across the GB networks.

-contracts
+Results from Competitive Procurement event: Potential providers who met the tender and technical requirements will be selected to progress with contracts and service delivery from April 2022 in South West and Midlands; and from October 2021 in North West, North East and Scotland.

 If a Restoration Standard has been imposed, then this will be implemented and a suitable Restoration Approach derived.
 If no Restoration Standard is in place during the medium term, then the short-term expectation will be reviewed and amended if required.